 The increase in serum digoxin levels in schizophrenia is significant.
-It has been postulated that there is an underlying generalised disorder of consciousness or self awareness that impairs the ability of thought with meta-representations in schizophrenia.
-Digoxin a membrane Na+-K+ ATPase inhibitor may regulate conscious perception.
-The elements of conscious perception include perceptual binding, focussed attention and short-term memory.
-The evidence of increased endosymbiotic archaeal digoxin points to the hypothalamus.
+It has been postulated that there is an underlying generalised disorder of consciousness or self awareness that impairs the ability of think with meta-representations in schizophrenia.
+Digoxin, a membrane Na+-K+ ATPase inhibitor may probably regulate conscious perception.
+The elements of conscious perception include perceptual binding, focussed attention and short term memory.
+The evidence of increased hypothalamic archaeal digoxin points to the role for the hypothalamus.
 The hypothalamus is connected to the thalamus by the mamillothalamic tract and digoxin may play a role in regulating these synapses.
 There are two way connections between the cerebral cortex and the thalamic nucleus.
-There are also two way connections between the cerebral cortex and hypothalamus and digoxin may possibly regulate these synapses also.
+There are also two way Connections between the cerebral cortex and hypothalamus and digoxin may possibly regulate these synapses also.
 The hypothalamus-thalamus-cerebral cortex circuit would play a role in mediating conscious perception.
-Perceptual binding, important in consciousness, occurs when all the neurons associated with any one object's perceptual map in the fifth layer of cerebral cortex fire in bursts and in a synchronised pattern but out of synchrony with those representing other objects.
-When an object is perceived there is a simultaneous activation of the cerebral cortex hypothalamic two-way connections and liberation of digoxin from the hypothalamus to stimulate the widely dispersed cerebral cortical neurons receiving the incoming perception and their resultant synchronised burst firing.
-Digoxin, by the Na+-K+ ATPase inhibition it produces can lead to a paroxysmal depolarisation shift resulting in sustained synchronised burst firing of cerebral cortical neurons.
-Short-term in conscious memory important perception depends on the hypothalamic-thalamic-cerebral cortex reverberatory circuit as well as the phenomena of sustained synchronised burst firing of neurons in layer five of the cerebral cortex.
-Sustained synchronised burst firing produced by digoxin can temporarily strengthen the relevant synapses so that this particular pattern of firing is recalled quickly - a type of short-term memory.
-Transient synaptic changes of this type are due to the alteration in the presynaptic neuronal calcium produced by digoxin.
-The thalamic-cerebral cortex reverberatory circuit mediating short-term memory is glutamatergic and digoxin could amplify the
+Perceptual binding important in consciousness occurs when all the neurons associated with any one object's perceptual map in layer 5 of the cerebral cortex fire in bursts and in a synchronised pattern but out of synchrony with those representing other objects.
+When an object is perceived there is a simultaneous activation of the cerebral cortex-hypothalamic two-way connections and liberation of digoxin from the hypothalamus to stimulate the widely dispersed cerebral cortical neurons receiving the incoming perception and their resultant synchronised burst firing.
+Digoxin by the sodium potassium ATPase inhibition it produces can lead on to a paroxysmal depolarisation shift resulting in sustained synchronised burst firing of cerebral cortical neurons.
+Short term memory important in conscious perception depends on the hypothalamic-thalamic-cerebral cortex reverberatory circuit as well as the phenomena of sustained synchronised burst firing of neurons in layer 5 of the cerebral cortex.
+Sustained synchronised burst firing produced by digoxin can temporarily strengthen the relevant synapses so that this particular pattern of firing is recalled quickly - a type of short term memory.
+Transient synaptic changes of this type are due to alteration in the presynaptic neuronal calcium produced by digoxin.
+The thalamic-cerebral cortex reverberatory circuit mediating short term memory is glutamatergic and digoxin could amplify the circuit by its inhibitory effect on glial uptake of glutamate and by increasing the synaptic glutamate content.